dshlai/StockModel/README.md

 2. Agent take the training data, calculate the statistics from this dataset.
 3. The statistic is trained online, not offline (no pre-training), before the testing data is ingested
 4. Once the statistics is calculated, the results is used to let agent decide and output the action file.
-5. During testing time, closing price is submitted as evaluation value.
+5. During testing time, model distribution shift is fixed and closing price is submitted for agent evaluation.